“How do I know what length necklace to choose?” “What’s a curb chain?”

 First up, a choker or pendant that hugs your neck.
 The chain style to this piece is typically lightweight, and runs 13” to 16” depending on your neck size.
 Pro tip: Take out that tape measure so you know exactly what size you are.
 When it comes to choosing a chain style, something lightweight such as a cable chain, light figaro or small rolo chain works best for the shortest necklace in your stack.

 Chain style: something lightweight like a cable chain, light figaro, or small rolo chain

-“Charms?” you say.
-Yes, regardless of your personal style, there are a fantastic selection of charms (and ways to style them) that will elevate your collection.
-But first you need a strong, dependable chain to use as the base.
-Don’t settle for a lightweight chain with a questionable clasp.
-We suggest a length that is longer for this — anything over 20″ and make sure it has enough substance so it works with the scale of your preferred charms.
+Next, a chain for charms.
+Now before you give us that look that says, “charms?
+Really?”
+Hear us out: regardless of your personal style, there are so many different types of charms out there that will add a unique twist to your neck stack.
+But first, you need a strong, dependable chain to use as the base.
+We suggest a length that is longer for this–anything over 20”.
+Make sure it has enough substance so it works with the scale of your chosen charms

 Chain style: mariner link, curb, heavy figaro, wheat, long oval link or paper clip chain

 Incorporate a long piece (28” to 34”).
 These pieces complete your neck stack for a high-impact vibe, and also work on their own.
 At the longer end of the spectrum, these styles can also be doubled for another look, making them a versatile addition to your collection.